garden-rs/garden/README.md

 Garden is used by creating a simple configuration file and defining a directory structure for git trees.
 Existing trees can be added to the configuration using `garden add`.

-When bootstrapping from a pre-defined `garden.yaml`, the `garden init` command is used to bring trees into existence.
+The `garden grow` command is used to bring trees into existence when using an existing `garden.yaml`.

+Garden commands can be used to operate over sets of trees once a configuration has been defined using `garden add <repo>` or `$EDITOR`.

 # Configuration

 Garden is configured through a garden configuration file, typically called "garden.yaml".
-You can specify a config file by specifying `-c|--config <filename>` when running garden, or arrange to have garden find it in the current directory or in specific locations on the filesystem.
+You can specify a config file by specifying `-c|--config <filename>` when running garden, or by allowing garden to find `garden.yaml` in current directory or in specific locations on the filesystem.

-Garden searches for "garden.yaml" in the following locations by default.
+Garden searches for `garden.yaml` in the following locations by default.

     # Relative to the current directory
     ./garden.yaml